peterfishergcp/partner_covid_dashboards/README.md

 I don’t speak for my employer.
-This is not official Google work.
+This is not official Google work, and this is not an official product of Google.
 Thanks to Felipe Hoffa and  Lak Lakshmanan for many insightful comments.
 Any errors you find, are mine.